Are You Searching For Commercial Real Estate In Connecticut?

 Hiring Connecticut Real Estate is the best decision you will make regarding buying real estate in Connecticut.
 When NBC, Kiplinger’s Financial, Woman’s Day Magazine, The New York Times, Real Estate For Dummies & The Learning Channel (TLC) wanted to learn more about buying real estate, they called Steve Schappert and you should too!

 Call Steve Schappert Today to Start The Connecticut Real Estate Investment Process

 860-880-0597 Email Broker@CTRE.Online

 Benefits of buying commercial property

-Are you on the brink of taking an office space on lease?
+Are you on the brink of taking office space on a lease?
 Think again.
 For those who want to save money and increase their cash flow in the initial days of business, leasing may be a better option.
 But for those entrepreneurs who have substantial financial resources and want to enjoy the tax benefits which come with property ownership, buying a commercial property is the perfect solution.
 Here are its top advantages:

 - Greater Value Appreciation

 It has been observed that commercial properties have a greater appreciation in value than any other type of investment.
 There are internal as well as external factors which contribute to such appreciation.
-Internal factors include effective management of the company and increase in functionality of property through cost effective renovations.
+Internal factors include effective management of the company and increase in functionality of property through cost-effective renovations.
 The demand and supply imbalance works as an external factor.